securemindorg/GoogleAutomatedJobSearch/README.md

 This project provides a Python script to search for job postings using Google's Custom Search JSON API.
 The results can be filtered and exported to a CSV file for further use.

+This is a little ugly but it was a first pass that I threw together as fast as possible so I'm well aware that the code is ugly but it works.

 ## Features

 - Search for job postings based on a query and location.